JetStreamPilot/redhat-3tier-architecture/README.md

 ##Deployment Steps

 Build your Red Hat 3-Tier IaaS environment on Azure in a two simple steps:
-- Launch the Template by clicking on Deploy on Azure button.
+- Launch the Template deployment by clicking on Deploy on Azure button.
 - Fill in all the required parameter values.
 Accept the terms and condition on click Purchase.
 The deployment takes about 5 minutes.

 ##Post Deployment Steps

 After successful deployment, this template will output the IP address and FQDN of both external load balancer and Jump VM.
+Make a note of these values.

-- To access all VM's via SSH, you need to first ssh into jump using the public IP of Jump VM,from jump vm you can take access of other VMs through their private IP.
+- To access all VM's via SSH, you need to first ssh into jump VM using its public ip captured from template outputs, from jump VM you can ssh into other VMs through via private IP.
-- Load balancer is configured for load balancing HTTP(Port 80) and HTTPS(443) to distribute traffic to web servers.
+- Load balancer is configured for load balancing HTTP(Port 80) and HTTPS(Port 443) to distribute traffic to web servers.

 ##Support